 It also allows you to automate your email marketing and sales, so you can focus on the important aspects of your business.

-An autoresponder is a sequence of emails that are automatically sent to a specific segment of people on your email list, triggered by a specific event, such as joining your list, browsing behavior, cart abandonment, downloading a PDF, or buying a product.
+An autoresponder is a sequence of emails that are automatically sent to a specific segment of people on your email list, triggered by a specific event, such as joining your list, browsing behavior, shopping cart abandonment, downloading a PDF, or buying a product.

 The content of these email autoresponder series is created in advance, and set up to send at the appropriate time with the help of your email marketing software.